STRUCTURAL BUILDING DESIGN STUDIO

 Knowledge and understanding capabilities:

-At the end of the course the student will learn how to conceive and design the resistant elements of a masonry building in a seismic area and to understand the behaviour of some r.c. structural elements that can be inserted.
+At the end of the course the student will learn how to conceive and design the resistant elements of a masonry building in a seismic area, also considering the soil-structure interaction and to understand the behaviour of some r.c. structural elements that can be inserted.

-The student will be able to choose and pre-design the structural elements that compose a masonry building.
+The student will be able to choose and pre-design the structural/geotechnical elements that compose a masonry building.

 Capacity of identifying the static and seismic vulnerabilities of a masonry building and ability to remove them.
 Capacity of understanding the static behaviour of the analysed r.c. elements.

-During the course, the student will improve his technical dictionary, with specific reference to the terms of structures and construction, in order to communicate in an effective and precise way a structural design.
+During the course, the student will improve his technical dictionary, with specific reference to the terms of structures and construction, in order to communicate in an effective and precise way a structural/geotechnical design.

-The student must be able to select, once the problem has been identified, the most suitable structural solutions evaluating options not explicitly described during the course.
+The student must be able to select, once the problem has been identified, the most suitable structural/geotechnical solutions, evaluating options not explicitly described during the course.

 The courses of Statics, Structural mechanics, and Structural Engineering are helpful